-The tests mapped to the Inside View of Desktopa layer provide an “internal” view of the workings of each of the guests - these tests send probes into each of the guest operating systems to analyze how well each guest utilizes the resources that are allocated to it, and how well it handles user sessions, TCP traffic, and network loading.
+The tests mapped to the Inside View of Desktops layer provide an "internal" view of the workings of each of the desktops - these tests send probes into each of the guest operating systems to analyze how well each guest utilizes the resources that are allocated to it, and how well it handles user sessions, TCP traffic, and network loading.

-By default however, clicking on the Inside View of Virtual Desktop layer, does not list the associated tests.
-Instead, Figure 1 appears, which displays the current state of all virtual desktops that have been configured on the monitored Acropolis server.
+By default however, clicking on the Inside View of Desktops layer, does not list the associated tests.
+Instead, Figure 1 appears, which displays the current state of all virtual desktops that have been configured on the monitored XenServer host.

-To return to the layer model of the VMware VDI server and view the tests mapped to the Inside View of Desktops layer, click on the component layers link in Figure 1.
-The tests depicted by Figure 2 then appears.
+To return to the layer model of the Citrix XenServer - VDI server and view the tests mapped to the Inside View of Desktops layer, click on the component layers link in Figure 1.
+The tests depicted by Figure 4 then appear.

 Almost all the tests depicted by Figure 4 have already been dealt with inThe Citrix Hypervisor Monitoring Model chapter.
 The tests that are specific to the Citrix XenServer - VDI model are the Terminal to Desktop Connection test, Desktop ICA Channel Test, and the PCoIP Session - VM test.